Prepared for

 The Insight: Content Separation

+Separate what you're teaching from how you're teaching it.
 Before Revolver, content and delivery were locked together.
 Changing the look and feel meant rebuilding the entire course.
 Delivering to a new audience meant starting over.
 Revolver inverted that model.
 Authors entered content once.
 The platform published everywhere.

 The same learning object could be deployed across multiple contexts: